News

 Each scheme works in a very similar way but with a few minor differences.
 The fact of the matter is if you live and work in Scotland, you will be part of the Scottish NHS pension scheme.
 Here are the SPPA NHS scheme benefits explained.

-Scottish NHS pensions – the benefits
+SPPA NHS pensions – the benefits

-Scottish NHS Pension: Death Benefits – In the event of your death, the Scottish NHS pension has a number of valuable benefits for your loved ones.
+SPPA NHS Pension: Death Benefits – In the event of your death, the SPPA NHS pension has a number of valuable benefits for your loved ones.
 Your death in service benefit includes a lump sum of twice your relevant earnings in the last 12 months or revalued relevant earnings in one of the last 10 years (if higher).
 Survivor benefits are also paid and any survivor benefits that are based upon service within a previous scheme will be calculated separately.

-Scottish NHS Pension: Injury Benefits – The NHS Injury Benefit Scheme supports Scottish NHS employees who have reported an injury or illness before March 31st 2013.
+SPPA NHS Pension: Injury Benefits – The NHS Injury Benefit Scheme supports Scottish NHS employees who have reported an injury or illness before March 31st 2013.
 You do not need to be a member of the NHS pension scheme and there is no qualifying period.
 This benefit is in place to support members who have had their ability to earn a living compromised by this illness or injury.
 If your application is approved, the scheme can provide a number of different types of payments to meet your needs.

 As NHS doctors, you have dedicated your career to helping others, so it’s right that you should have a comfortable pension and protection to lean back on to enjoy your retirement.